owl-language/Owl/README.md

       Types := Integer | Real | String

-## Some Quirks

-using the + operator on any type and a string will result in the cocatenation of the string and the string representation of the other value.

-during all math op and rel ops, all values are cast to float, and then cast back to their appropriate type. *except strings.

-right now, input will only accept integers. sorry.

 ##  Owl by Example

-Recursive Procedures are fully supported making the canonical fibonacci algorithm straight forward to implement While typing is dynamic, its still required to declare an inital type for the variable.
+Recursive Procedures are fully supported making the canonical fibonacci algorithm straight forward to implement typing is dynamic, so specifying a variables type isnt required, just use the 'let' keyword!

     program 'fibonacci';
     begin
-    	let m: int := 1;
+    	let m := 1;
     	func fibR(n: int) begin
         	if (n < 2) then
             		return n;